ROME’s New Recovery Center

 Finally, in 2023, the Kirsten Vincent Respite and Recovery Center was licensed through the NYS Office of Mental Health and opened its doors thanks to funding from the Erie County Department of Mental Health and Erie County Legislature, along with countless private foundations.

-Today, the Center is a peer-led, one-stop continuum of crisis support led by ROME in collaboration with WNY Independent Living, Mental Health Peer Connection and Spectrum Health and Human Services.
+Today, the Center is a peer-led, one-stop continuum of crisis support led by ROME in collaboration with WNY Independent Living, Mental Health Peer Connection, and Spectrum Health and Human Services.

+This behavioral health milestone project is a result of Upper Edge’s comprehensive grant strategy and deep experience with multi-source funding for nonprofits.
 Helping give the community access to these critical services is why UEC works so hard for its clients.

 Previous